FAQ

 Settlements initiates electronic payment to seller

 Delivery Day Buyer receives PRN document in NPWD account Seller emails unauthorised PRN to settlements.
-Once checked the seller authorises the PRN which is again emailed to settlements and arrives in the NPWD account of buyer/end reciver
+Once checked the seller authorises the PRN which is again emailed to settlements and arrives in the NPWD account of buyer/end receiver

 Completion Day